-Following changes to the service specification, our members are advised to review any existing SOPs for the service, to ensure any relevant changes to these SOPs have been made.
+Following changes to the service specification, pharmacy owners are advised to review any existing SOPs for the service, to ensure any relevant changes to these SOPs have been made.
+When developing or updating the SOP, pharmacy owners will need to decide the role of different staff types within the provision of the service, including how the pharmacist will be involved, including providing clinical supervision of the service.